DFuenning/Chicago-Crime-Mapping/README.md

 I designed the site, helped create and seed the database, and I also worked with Google Maps API and was able to create a responsive map displaying all crime data we had available

 ## Technology Used
-Handlebars, Bootstrap, CSS, JavaScript, Google Maps API, Sequelize, & SQL.
+Handlebars, Bootstrap, CSS, JavaScript, Google Maps API, Sequelize, & MySQL.

 ![Alt text](public/images/crimemap.PNG?raw=true "Screen Shot")